 Udon and Broth

-- Pour the broth back into the pan and add 5 tbsp of soy sauce, 2 tsp mirin and turn the heat on high.
+- Pour the dashi broth back into the pan and add 5 tbsp soy sauce, 2 tbsp mirin and bring to a boil over a medium-high heat.

-- Bring to a boil and let it bubble for 1-2 minutes to burn the alcohol away from the mirin.
+- Let it bubble for 1-2 minutes to burn the alcohol away from the mirin, then turn off the heat and mix in ½ tsp salt.

 - Enjoy!